-Title Compilation of responses received to the October 2022 Questionnaire on the Practical Operation of the 1996 Child Protection Convention (responses from Contracting Parties (HCCH Members and non-Members)) Document Prel.
+Title Compilation of responses received to the October 2022 Questionnaire on the Practical Operation of the 1996 Child Protection Convention (responses from Contracting Parties (HCCH Members and non-Members)) (updated in December 2023) Document Prel.
 Doc.
-No 6A of June 2023 - available in English only with responses in the language in which they were received Author PB Agenda item TBD Mandate(s) C&D No 16 of CGAP 2021, C&D No 15 of CGAP 2022 Objective To share responses received until April 2023 from HCCH Members and non-Members Contracting Parties to the 1996 Child Protection Convention to Prel.
+No 6A REV of June 2023 - available in English only with responses in the language in which they were received Author PB Agenda item TBD Mandate(s) C&D No 16 of CGAP 2021, C&D No 15 of CGAP 2022 Objective To share responses received until April 2023 from HCCH Members and non-Members Contracting Parties to the 1996 Child Protection Convention to Prel.
 Doc.
-No 2 of October 2022 Action to be taken For Decision For Approval For Discussion For Action / Completion For Information Annexes N/A Related Document(s) Prel.
+No 2 of October 2022.
+This compilation has been updated in December 2023 to include responses from Bonaire, Saba, Sint Eustatius.
+Action to be taken For Decision For Approval For Discussion For Action / Completion For Information Annexes N/A Related Document(s) Prel.
 Doc.
 No 2 of October 2022 - Questionnaire on the Practical Operation of the 1996 Child Protection Convention